• Skip to primary navigation

 lotus-biscoff-blondies.

-• It’s made with brown butter for an even richer flavor
+• Make it with regular butter or brown butter for an even richer flavor

-• They stay fresh and soft for several days in a sealed container
+• Stays fresh and soft for several days

-• You can add mix-ins like white chocolate chunks, crushed Biscoff cookies, or nuts
+• Add mix-ins like white chocolate chunks, crushed Biscoff cookies, or nuts

 Let's get down to the basics!
 Here are the simple ingredients you need to whip up these tasty Biscoff blondies: